ntop/n2n/doc/Faq.md

 `netcat -u localhost 5644`

 answers every new line, i.e. pressing [ENTER] key, with current information.
 The edge even understands some simple commands, try `help`.

+### The edge surprisingly stops – throwing an "Authentication error.
+MAC or IP address already in use or not released yet by supernode" message.
+What is wrong?

+The edge encountered n2n's protection against spoofing.
+It prevents that one edge's identity, MAC and IP address, can be impersonated by some other while the original one is still online, see some [details](Authentication.md).
+Mostly, there are two situations which can trigger this:

+If you use a MAC or IP address that already is in use, just change those parameters.

+If the edge prematurely has ended in a non-regular way, i.e. by killing it using `kill -9 ...` or `kill -SIGKILL ...`, it did not have a chance to un-register with the supernode which still counts the edge for online.
+A re-registration with the same MAC or IP address will be unsuccessful then.
+After two minutes or so the supernode will have forgotten.
+A new registration with the same parameters will be possible then.
+So, either wait two minutes or chose different parameters to restart with.

+And, as a matter of principal, always end an edge by either pressing `CTRL` + `C` or by sending SIGTERM or SIGINT by using `kill -SIGTERM ...` or `kill -SIGINT ...`!
+A plain `kill ...` without `-9` will do, too.
+And finally, a `stop` command to the management port peacefully ends the edge as well.